 Setting Description loggingStyle: style The logging style determines rollover, JSON formatting and timestamp behaviour.
 If no logging style is specified, the default CONTINUOUS is used.
-Logging style values: CONTINUOUS -Rollover is externally handled, if at all.
+Logging style values: CONTINUOUS-Rollover is externally handled, if at all.
 Timestamp values use the local time zone.
-CONTINUOUS_UTC -Same as CONTINUOUS, but with UTC timestamp.
-DAILY_ROLLOVER -The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
+CONTINUOUS UTC-Same as CONTINUOUS, but with UTC timestamp.
+DAILY_ROLLOVER-The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
 Timestamp values use the local time zone.
-DAILY_ROLLOVER_UTC-Same as DAILY_ROLLOVER, but with UTC timestamp.
-JSON_ROLLOVER -Logs are formatted using JSON.
+DAILY ROLLOVER UTC-Same as DAILY ROLLOVER, but with UTC timestamp.
+JSON ROLLOVER-Logs are formatted using JSON.
 The log file is closed at midnight local time, compressed with gzip, and a new log file is started.
 Always uses ISO 8601 UTC timestamps.
 JSON-Logs are emitted as JSON to stdout only (suitable for Docker).
 Always uses ISO 8601 UTC timestamps.
-Note - The Docker-friendly JSON logging style is not supported when the local license server is run as a Windows or Linux service (because it only writes to stdout).
+Note • The Docker-friendly JSON logging style is not supported when the local license server is run as a Windows or Linux service (because it only writes to stdout).
 If set, the style will be changed to DAILY_ROLLOVER. https-in: parameters Parameters used to access the "server" certificate from a certificate authority (CA) to support incoming HTTPS from client devices.
 For details, see Incoming HTTPS in the More About License Server Functionality chapter.
 These parameters replace the "server" configuration file used for HTTPS in previous FlexNet Embedded license server versions.
-To use a "server" configuration file from a previous license server version (instead of these parameters), specify the path to the "server" configuration file in the HTTPS_SERVER_CONFIG setting in the flexnetls.settings file.
+To use a "server" configuration file from a previous license server version (instead of these parameters), specify the path to the "server" configuration file in the HTTPS SERVER CONFIG setting in the flexnetls.settings file.
 For more information, see Edit "flexnetls.settings".
-Note - The "server" configuration file is being deprecated and will be removed in a future release.